alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

                 pip install pytest-html-reporter

         **Writing tests:**
             - There are many ways in which the project can be organized.
-We suggest using the `Page Object Model <https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html>`_ design pattern to organize your project into pages folders and tests folders.
+We suggest using the `Page Object Model <https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html>`_ design pattern to organize your project into `pages` folders and `tests` folders.
             - The AltDriver can be used in your code after you import it.
 Here is the import syntax: ``from alttester import AltDriver``, then you can instantiate an object of AltDriver type: ``altdriver = AltDriver()`` .
 By doing this, you are able to use all the methods that come from AltDriver().
             - Considering that we are using ``pytest``, the names of the tests should start with ``test``.
         **Running the tests:**
             - Running tests using pytest can be easily done using the commands for cmd.
-            - Run all the tests: navigate through the cmd in the folder that contains the tests folder and use the following command:
+            - Run **all the tests**: navigate through the cmd in the folder that contains the tests folder and use the following command:
             .. code-block:: console

                 pytest tests/
-            - Run a specific test file: navigate into the tests folder and use the following command:
+            - Run **a specific test file**: navigate into the tests folder and use the following command:
             .. code-block:: console

                 pytest test_name.py

-            - Run a specific test method from a file: navigate into the tests folder and use the following command:
+            - Run a **specific test method** from a file: navigate into the tests folder and use the following command:
             .. code-block:: console

                 pytest test_name.py -k name_of_test_you_wanna_run